Elham-Robbani/image-processing-using-CNN/README.md

    - Build and compile the CNN model.
    - Train the model and evaluate its performance.

+## Testing
+- We have tested the model with 2 images, which we have them in the single_prediction folder.
+The test is passed, it recognized the dog and the cat

 ## Results
 Add your model's performance metrics here, such as:
 - Accuracy: 85.5%